What are Common Types of Car Accidents?

 Obtaining compensation for such accidents can sometimes be difficult.
 Insurance companies can be combative.
 Auto manufacturers often hire entire teams of attorneys to defend their best interests.
 You can level the playing field.
 We can help.

-Accidents at intersections can be especially dangerous because of the speed of the crash and the direction vehicles are facing.
+Accidents at intersections can be especially dangerous because of the speed of the crash and the direction vehicles are traveling.
 Known as “T-bone” accidents due to the shape vehicles create, these collisions typically occur after one vehicle runs a traffic signal and hits the side of a vehicle crossing an intersection.

 Our law firm has experience handling these cases, including taking them to trial if the insurance company refuses to settle for a fair amount of money.
 In one case, we obtained a unanimous jury verdict on behalf of a client who suffered back, knee and leg injuries.
 Another vehicle ran a red light and slammed into the side of our client’s truck.